 Instead, use a “call-to-action,” because you might risk someone clicking on a hashtag instead of that.

 What’s one of the best ways to get people engaged?
 Asking a question or using a poll.

 Asking a question will make people feel like they’re part of the conversation.
 You can even ask a simple “yes” or “no” question just to see how many responses you get.

 How else will you know if your ad copy is working?
-Use your Twitter dashboard and track engagement levels.
+Use your Twitter dashboard and track engagement levels and social metrics.

 Look for days/time that your network is the most active.
 Schedule tweets throughout the day and see when you get the most feedback.

 Being self-employed and doing all your online marketing from home can be fun.
 Just make sure you lay out a business plan first and know how to use Twitter effectively.